Lem0nWare/ValoLock/README.md

 2. Press "F9" to insta-lock
 3. Press "Reset" before selecting a new agent

-# Known Bugs (11/16/23)
+# Known Bugs (3/26/24)

-- Reyna is broken
-- The gui looks poop
+- The GUI need work.
-- Windows defender has a fricking stroke when you open
+- This app does NOT work with ultra wide monitors.